KetroSithole/Streamlit-Profile-Ketro-Sithole/README.md

 streamlit run app.py
 ```

-Visit [http://localhost:8501](http://localhost:8501) in your browser to view the app.
+Visit [http://localhost:8501](http://localhost:8501) in your browser to experience the app.

 ## Adding Widgets

-Enhance your app by adding widgets.
+Enhance your app by incorporating widgets.
 For example:

 ```python
 user_input = st.text_input("Enter your name:")